SentinelFi/stellar_wallet_mock/README.md

 - CI/CD ready — no browser extension needed
 - Zero runtime dependencies beyond `@stellar/stellar-sdk`

+## Limitations

+- **Freighter only** — currently only mocks the [Freighter](https://freighter.app) wallet.
+Other wallets (xBull, Albedo, Lobstr, etc.) use different communication protocols and are not yet supported.
+Support for additional wallets is planned for future releases.
+- **Chromium only** — Playwright's `page.exposeFunction()` is used for signing, which works best with Chromium-based browsers.
+- **No multi-account support** — a single secret key is used per page.
+To test multi-account flows, use separate pages or fixtures.

 ## Inspiration

 - [wallet-mock](https://github.com/johanneskares/wallet-mock) — Ethereum wallet mock for Playwright by Johannes Kares